KenYew/python-playground/HIDDEN.md

   # 2: Instantiate the deque() for O(1) insertion on both sides of array
   queue = deque()
-  # 3: Start by pushing the root node to the queu
+  # 3: Start by pushing the root node to the queue
   queue.append(root)

   # 4: Keep iterating until the queue is empty